Tarcaxoxide/Sauce/README.md

     - `Sauce::Memory::GlobalAllocator` can be found in a file in the directory `./inc/Sauce/Memory/`
     - `Sauce::IO::GlobalTerminal` can be found in a file in the directory `./inc/Sauce/IO/`

+not exactly my dream keyboard however i would classify it under 'pretty damn decent'